Pros and Cons of Receiving a Business Line of Credit

 Another positive aspect of a business line of credit is that it can help build your business credit history.

 For instance, to get the best terms (and avoid higher interest rates) on personal loans, you need a long personal credit history.
 The same goes for business credit, and a commercial line of credit can be instrumental in this pursuit.
-If you’d like to boost or maintain your credit score, receiving a business line of credit (and paying it off responsibly) can be a great way to achieve this.
+If you’d like to boost or maintain your credit score, receiving a business line of credit can be a great way to achieve this.
 Just be sure to pay if off responsibly, so that you don’t lower your score!

 The Cons of a Business Line of Credit:

 As with any capital source, a business line of credit has its downsides.
-Without examining potential issues that could arise after receiving lines of credit, you won’t be properly prepared to responsibly utilize this financing option.
+Without examining potential issues that could arise, you won’t be prepared to responsibly utilize this financing option.

 1. Extra Charges and Fees

-While business lines of credits’ pay-as-you-go format may make it seem like a no-brainer, fees and extra charges can quickly add up.
+While business lines of credits’ pay-as-you-go format may make it seem ideal, the fees can quickly add up.
 These additional costs will vary from lender to lender and will depend on the other agreement terms.

-Ultimately, don’t be drawn in by a low interest rate, just to be slapped with numerous fees.
-It’s crucial that you conduct your research and compare online lenders’ annual fees and other additional costs to either find the right line of credit for your business or determine if another financing product will be more affordable.
+Ultimately, don’t be drawn in by a low interest rate, just to be slapped with numerous fees later.
+It’s crucial that you conduct your research and compare online lenders’ annual fees and other additional costs.
+By doing this, you can either find the right line of credit for your business or determine if another financing product will be more affordable.

 2. Difficult to Qualify For